AdanAbdullahi/Test/readme.md

 # Description of the Project
 The project is about a simple webpage with a brief profile of myslef.

-# Designers Information
+# Designers Information and Support
-The programs used for creating this webpage is HTML, CSS
+The webpage is designed by Abdullahi, a Moringa Student and can ne contacted on abdullahi@abd.com

 # Bugs
 No bugs